Drunk Driving Accidents

 The National Highway Traffic Safety Administration reports in 2013, there were nearly 10,100 deaths in crashes where a driver had a blood-alcohol concentration of 0.08 or higher.
 That accounted for nearly one-third of all traffic deaths for that year, and that percentage has remained largely unchanged for a number of years.

-In examining the problem at a glance:
+In examining the problem of drunk driving accidents at a glance:

 - A person dies every 52 minutes in the U.S. as a result of an alcohol-impaired driver.